logan-lijien/learngit/readme.txt

-Git is version controller system.
+Git is a distributed  version controller system.
 Git is free software.